 status column.
 This allows us to easily add or remove values as needed, without

 having to modify the data structure or update existing data.
 We can also define

 complex rules and restrictions, such as allowing multiple statuses for a single

 order, or requiring that certain statuses be set in combination with others.

-CREATE TABLE order ( id serial, status text CHECK (status in ('pending', 'shipped', 'cancelled'), created_at timestamp default now(), updated_at timestamp default now(), tracking_id text );
+CREATE TABLE orders ( id serial, status text CHECK (status IN ('pending', 'shipped', 'cancelled')), created_at timestamp DEFAULT now(), updated_at timestamp DEFAULT now(), tracking_id text );

 Check constraints can do even more, for instance we can ensure that